FindMySchool LogoFindMySchool

 The atmosphere is one of high expectations.
 This is not a quiet school; it hums with activity, particularly during the "Period 6" enrichment slots.
 However, in lessons, the climate is focused.
 The latest inspection noted that students behave with "exemplary levels of respect and courtesy", a finding that aligns with the calm observed in the corridors and social spaces.

-In 2024, the academy's results confirmed its trajectory of improvement.
-The Progress 8 score of +0.22 indicates that students at John Whitgift Academy make progress well above the national average from their starting points.
+In the 2024-25 / 2025 GCSE dataset, the Progress 8 score of +0.22 indicates that students at John Whitgift Academy make progress well above the national average from their starting points.
 This is a critical metric for parents, demonstrating that the school adds value to every child, regardless of their ability upon entry.

-The academy ranks 1,756th in England for GCSE outcomes (FindMySchool ranking) and holds the 3rd position among secondary schools in Grimsby.
-This performance places it in the "national typical" band, performing in line with the middle 35% of schools in England (25th to 60th percentile), but the strong progress score suggests the teaching impact is higher than raw attainment might initially imply.
+The academy ranks 2,040th out of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking) and holds the 1st position among secondary schools in Grimsby.
+This performance remains mid-band nationally, but the strong progress score suggests the teaching impact is higher than raw attainment might initially imply.

 Attainment is solid.
-The average Attainment 8 score stood at 46.9 in 2024, edging above the England average of 46.2.
-In the core subjects, 18.2% of students achieved the English Baccalaureate (EBacc) at grade 5 or above.
+The average Attainment 8 score is 48.1 in the 2024-25 / 2025 GCSE dataset.
+In the core subjects, 16.4% of students achieved the English Baccalaureate (EBacc) at grade 5 or above.
 While this is lower than the government's ambition, it reflects a curriculum that allows students to choose vocational and creative options alongside the traditional academic core.

 England ranks and key metrics (where available)